The Ruby Awards honour outstanding work of South Australia’s arts and culture sector.

 • How the work/project/event/activity has contributed to the development of its art form

-• What the input of the partners/collaborators has been.
+• What the input of the partners/collaborators has been

 • How the input of the collaborator/partners has enhanced the outcome.